MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/components-overview.md

 -----------------------------------

       - Business Central Authoring-  To author any of the assests available in RHPAM

       - Asset Repository: To be collaborative all of the assets that you develelop will be stored in a git based asset repository, this will allow to version, index, search and share your work with the rest of your team.

-      - Artifact Repository:  Once you have completed the authoring phase and you are satisfied with the work and want to start the process of testi
+      - Artifact Repository:  Once you have completed the authoring phase and you are satisfied with the work and want to start the process of test.

+      -